py-abhinav27/stock_prediction_lstm/README.md

 ## Deployment

-The project is deployed online using Render.
+The project is deployed online using Render.It is somewhat slow in loading becuase of I used there free storage option so it can take time to load.
 You can access the live application [here](https://stock-prediciton-lstm.onrender.com).

 ## Demo